-Matters delegated to group level Committees (Committees of the Group Board) are as follows:
+Matters delegated from the Group Board to Group level Committees (Committees of the Group Board) are as follows:

-- Group Audit Committee The primary responsibility of the Committee is to assist the Board in discharging its responsibilities with regards to monitoring the integrity of the Group's financial statements, the effectiveness of internal control (including financial internal control) and the independence and objectivity of the internal and external auditors. - Group Risk Committee (GRC) The purpose of the Committee is to assist the Board in the oversight of the risks to which the Group may be exposed and to provide the Board with strategic advice in relation to current and potential future risk exposures of the Group.
-This includes reviewing the Group's risk appetite and risk profile, and assessing the effectiveness of the Group's risk management framework. - Group Remuneration Committee Responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries and specifically to manage Executive Director remuneration and the remuneration of other designated senior managers. - Nominations and Corporate Governance Committee Responsible for leading the process for new appointments to the Group Board and for keeping under review the structure, size and composition of the Board.
-It is also responsible for overseeing and monitoring the Group's corporate governance framework, ensuring compliance with the UK Corporate Governance Code while promoting the highest standards of corporate governance across the Group. - Group Technology Committee responsible for providing oversight of, and guidance to, the Board with regards to all aspects of IT, cyber and information security across the Group.
+- Group Audit Committee The primary responsibility of the Committee is to assist the Board in discharging its responsibilities with regards to monitoring the integrity of the Group's financial statements, the oversight of the operational financial risk and internal control functions, external financial reporting and any formal associated announcements and reviewing financial reporting judgments contained in them, the independence of the Group's external auditors, the resourcing and plans on the Internal Audit department, and the adequacy and effectiveness of the control environment. - Group Risk Committee The purpose of the Committee is to provide guidance to the Board with regard to the Group's risk appetite, to provide advice on what constitutes acceptable risk taking and to provide oversight of the Group's risk management policies and procedures.
+The Committee should have oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.

+- Group Remuneration Committee Responsible for determining and approving the framework of the remuneration policy for the Group and its subsidiaries and specifically to manage Executive Director remuneration and the remuneration of other designated senior managers. - Nominations and Corporate Governance Committee Responsible for leading the process for new appointments to the Group Board and for keeping under review the structure, size and composition of the Board.
+It is also responsible for, amongst other things, succession planning, overseeing and monitoring the Group's corporate governance framework, ensuring compliance with the UK Corporate Governance Code while promoting the highest standards of corporate governance across the Group. - Group Data and Technology Committee Responsible for providing oversight of, and guidance to, the Board with regards to all aspects of Information Technology, Cyber Security including IT and Information Security and Data and Analytics across the Group.